NETWeasel/NETWeasel.Windows/readme.md

 git clone https://github.com/NETWeasel/NETWeasel.Windows
 ```

-Down the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download) and if you're using Visual Studio, you'll need Visual Studio 2019 for the latest .NET Core support.
+Download the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download) and if you're using Visual Studio, you'll need Visual Studio 2019 for the latest .NET Core support.

-At this point, `NETWeasel.Windows` is ready to run, but it requires arguments to be fed to run the relevant package process.
+At this point, `NETWeasel.Packager` is ready to run, but it requires arguments to be fed to run the relevant package process.
 You can achieve this in Visual Studio by opening the debug properties in the project properties and adding `Application arguments`.

-`NETWeasel.Windows` has several arguments it accepts at this point in time:
+`NETWeasel.Packager` has several arguments it accepts at this point in time:

 - `path` is required and specifies the directory of the artifacts folder of your application, typically the `debug` or `release` folder in the `bin` of your project you're intending to release.
 - `output` is required and specifies the target directory for where NETWeasel will place the packaged artifacts (msi/exe/archives)